velit/pyrl/README.md

 Running pyrl
 ============

-Execute either pyrl.py or sdlpyrl.py depending on your platform/environment.
+Execute either 'pyrl.py' or 'sdlpyrl.py' depending on if you want the ncurses or sdl version of the game.
+Windows only has support for the sdl version.

-### Windows requirements
+### Windows sdlpyrl.py requirements

 * 32-bit Python 2.7

-Execute sdlpyrl.py to start.
-(No ncurses variant available)

-### \*nix requirements
+### \*nix sdlpyrl.py requirements

 * Python 2.7 32-bit
 * libSDL

-Execute sdlpyrl.py to start.

-or
+### \*nix and Mac pyrl.py requirements

 * Python 2.7
 * libncurses

-Execute pyrl.py in a terminal emulator to start.

-### Mac requirements

-* Python 2.7 and ncurses

-Execute pyrl.py in a terminal emulator to start.
+* A terminal or a terminal emulator

 Installing SDL
 --------------

-A windows dll for SDL comes bundled with the game
+A .dll for SDL comes bundled with the game on windows.

 ### Ubuntu
     sudo apt-get install libsdl1.2